bacula-web/bacula-web/docs/source/03_get-help/faq.rst

 Does Bacula-Web can run on a system having SELinux enforced ?
 -------------------------------------------------------------

-The short answer is **yes**.
+Yes

-The long answer is below
+If you are facing issues while using SELinux in enforced mode, make sure bacula-web files and folders must have the correct SELinux context.

-If nothing seems to be working and you are using SELinux, please remember that you must have the correct contexts for the bacula-web files.
 Assuming you have installed the files in this directory

 ::